developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Action Add Profile Stream Modes

-This Managed Configuration array allows an Administrator using an EMM to define the behavior of the UI for a single *Audio Stream* in one or more modes as part of a new *Audio UI Profile* being added and should be specified only if the value ***Add Profile*** is chosen for the Managed Configuration **Volume UI Configuration - Action** and as part of an instance of the group **Volume UI Configuration - Action Add Profile Stream** within the Managed Configuration array **Volume UI Configuration - Action Add Profile Streams**.
+This Managed Configuration array allows an Administrator using an EMM to define the behavior of the UI for a single *Audio Stream* in one or more modes as part of a new *Audio UI Profile* being added, and should be specified only if the value ***Add Profile*** is chosen for the Managed Configuration **Volume UI Configuration - Action** and as part of an instance of the group **Volume UI Configuration - Action Add Profile Stream** within the Managed Configuration array **Volume UI Configuration - Action Add Profile Streams**.

 ### Action Add Profile Stream Mode

-This Managed Configuration group allows an Administrator using an EMM to define the behavior of the UI for a single *Audio Stream* in a single *Audio Mode* as part of a new *Audio UI Profile* being added.
+This Managed Configuration group allows an Administrator using an EMM to define the behavior of the UI for a single *Audio Stream* in a single *Audio Mode* as part of a new *Audio UI Profile*.
 This should be specified only if the value ***Add Profile*** is chosen for the Managed Configuration **Volume UI Configuration - Action** within the Managed Configuration array **Volume UI Configuration - Action Add Profile Stream Modes** as an instance of the Managed Configuration group **Volume UI Configuration - Action Add Profile Stream** within the Managed Configuration array **Volume UI Configuration - Action Add Profile Streams**.

 For each *Audio Mode* defined for an *Audio Stream*, the additional Managed Configuration **Volume UI Configuration - Action Add Profile Stream Mode Type** MUST be specified to identify which *Audio Mode* is defined.
 The additional Managed Configurations **Volume UI Configuration - Action Add Profile Stream Mode Minimum**, **Volume UI Configuration - Action Add Profile Stream Mode Maximum**, and **Volume UI Configuration - Action Add Profile Stream Mode Preset** MUST also be specified to define the lower, upper, and default (preset) volume levels for that *Audio Mode* within that *Audio Stream*.

 ### Action Add Profile Stream Mode Minimum
-Used to define the minimum volume level that the UI allows the Device User to select for a single *Audio Stream* in a single *Audio Mode* as part of a new *Audio UI Profile* being added.
+Used to define the minimum volume level that the UI allows the Device User to select for a single *Audio Stream* in a single *Audio Mode* as part of a new *Audio UI Profile*.
 This should be specified only if the value ***Add Profile*** is chosen for the Managed Configuration **Volume UI Configuration - Action** within the Managed Configuration array **Volume UI Configuration - Action Add Profile Stream Modes** as an instance of the Managed Configuration group **Volume UI Configuration - Action Add Profile Stream** within the Managed Configuration array **Volume UI Configuration - Action Add Profile Streams**.

 The value must be an integer greater than 0 and less than 256, with 1 being the lowest possible volume level and 255 being the highest possible volume level.